MaibornWolff/dcos-airfield/README.md

 ![Airfield New Instance Screen](img/airfield_new.png)

 Simply select the desired instance type to load its default configuration.
-You can edit general settings, the spark configuration and specify additional packages to be installed.
+You can edit general settings, the spark configuration, the administrative setting and specify additional packages to be installed.
+You are also able to view the costs per hour for the instance.
 ### Interact with a running Zeppelin Instance
 ![Airfield Main Screen](img/airfield_base.png)

-Airfield lists all existing instances on the main screen.
-Besides being able to start, stop, restart or delete existing instances, the URL to the instance is also shown.
+Airfield lists all existing and deleted instances on the main screen.
+Besides being able to start, stop, restart or delete existing instances, the proxy URL to the instance is also shown.
 Even though the instance will be recreated during most of the operations, notes will persist thanks to automatic import/export through Airfield.

 ## Further Development
 ### Development Environment with docker-compose